0xnibbles/HTB-Tools/README.md

 # HTB-Tools
-Command to make your pentesting a little bit easiear
+Commands to make you're pentesting a little bit easier